neilrenicker/ruby-bowling/README.md

-# Bowling Kata Rules
+# Ruby Bowling Kata

-The [KataBowling](http://codingdojo.org/cgi-bin/wiki.pl?KataBowling) challenge, based on a game of standard 10-pin American bowling.
+My implementation of the [KataBowling](http://codingdojo.org/cgi-bin/wiki.pl?KataBowling) challenge, based on a game of standard 10-pin American bowling and coded with Ruby.

+## Bowling Rules:

 * 10 pins
 * 10 turns (frames) for the bowler